wattfource/automated-supbase-install-unraid/README.md

 - Security options (port pinning & firewall)
 - Storage mount (NFS or SMB)

-**Note:** Analytics/Logs service requires 2GB+ RAM and can be disabled to save resources
+**Note:** Analytics/Logs service (Logflare) provides logging functionality in Supabase Studio.
+It requires 2GB+ RAM and can be disabled to save resources.
+When disabled, you won't have access to logs in the Studio dashboard.

 ### Alternative: Combined Installation (Both Steps)